prebid/prebid.github.io/dev-docs/publisher-api-reference/setConfig.md

 | `extPrebid` | Optional | Object | Arguments will be added to resulting OpenRTB payload to Prebid Server in request.ext.prebid.
 See the examples below. |
 | `syncUrlModifier` | Optional | Object | Function to modify a bidder's sync url before the actual call to the sync endpoint.
 Bidder must be enabled for s2sConfig. |

+If `endpoint` and `syncEndpoint` are objects, these are the supported properties:

 {: .table .table-bordered .table-striped }
 | Attribute | Scope | Type | Description |
 |------------+---------+---------+---------------------------------------------------------------|